itpassion-ltd/slack-integration/README.md

 Our web application does not have this route configured yet, but we will get there in a minute.

 For now, just provide the required information and click "Save".
+Be sure you enable "Escape channels, users, and links sent to your app".

 ### Setup the route in the Laravel Application